Fire Art Guidelines

 Flame Classifications

-Burning Man has created a set of definitions that will help participants understand and plan for the use of fire and pyrotechnics in art installations, camps and Mutant Vehicles.
+Burning Man has created a set of definitions that will help participants understand and plan for the use of fire and pyrotechnics in art installations, camps and mutant vehicles.
 These definitions will be referenced throughout this section.

 Fire in Theme Camps